Kibuns/Webshop-ChicnChoc/UX Tests/Dashboard_Tests.md

 - Wasn't clear how to change image.
 (Side effect of still working with image urls instead of choosing a file.)

 Jaicy:
+- Completed in 8 seconds
+- Clicks product row
+- Changes url in image field
+- Update

+> "It would be nice to get a preview of the image when I put in the url for it."

 ### General Feedback
-Marielle:
+#### Marielle:
-- Input fields would be more logical on the left.
+Input fields would be more logical on the left.
 No real reason other than her being accustomed to such screens being on the left.

-Jaicy:
+#### Jaicy:
+Everything was clear enough.
+Only thing to add would be a preview image

 ## Result